Previous: PPP Up: IP On Thin Wires Next: Recommendations

 Cycles are cheap.
 Memory is cheap.
 A good PPP implementation can run in user space on a slightly aging UNIX workstation (a Sun SPARCstation-1) at its full async speed, doing all the frame assembly and disassembly and FCS and everything else, while using only a few hundred Kilobytes of memory and only a few percent of the host's CPU.
 Even running at T1 speeds, the daemon will only use a few percent of the CPU capacity (the tunnel driver will be busy, though).
 It can even be performing other gateway-oriented tasks like packet filtering and still provide good performance with negligible system overhead, but that's irrelevant to this point.
 If you're using an under-powered machine, you have other problems besides your communications overhead.

-As in argument above, the peace of mind is worth the small cost in CPU and memory to calculate the FCS.
+the small cost in CPU and memory to calculate the FCS.

 SLIP is indeed much easier to implement than PPP.
 But there now exist several freely available PPP implementations that may be used as the starting point for either free or commercial implementations.
 The engineering effort invested in PPP for IP now will pay off in the future when it will be much easier to plug in support for other protocol families.
 There's no reason to invest any more engineering effort in SLIP, except maybe for backwards compatibility.